What does the CIF fund?

 How do you apply for CIF funding?

-The CIF normally accepts applications for funding through an annual Request for Expressions of Interest (REOI) process each spring.
+The CIF accepts applications for funding through a Request for Expressions of Interest (REOI) process.
 The REOI includes the types of projects and initiatives eligible for funding based on the CIF’s budget for that calendar year.

 - Application through to approval